mmiz02/eportfolio/databuild.md

 - Test referential integrity to ensure relationships between tables are enforced correctly.

 ## Steps Taken
-Using the 3NFstructure designed earlier and shown in this [Excel](nf.xlsx) file, the following tables were created:
+Using the 3NF structure designed earlier and shown in this [Excel](nf.xlsx) file, the following tables were created:
 - 'Student',
 - 'Course',
 - 'ExamBoard',